sertainty/Sertainty-Wrappers/NodeJS/README.md

 See the full example [here.](https://github.com/sertainty/Sertainty-Wrappers/blob/master/NodeJS/examples/sampleApp.js)

-Get the sample files we are using for the tutorial [here.](https://github.com/sertainty/Sertainty-Wrappers/tree/master/NodeJS/examples)
+Get the sample files we are using for the tutorial in [examples.](https://github.com/sertainty/Sertainty-Wrappers/tree/master/NodeJS/examples)

 #### Initialize Sertainty
 ```javascript